poblabs/weewx-socketlogger/README.md

 1.0 - Initial

 ## Troubleshooting
-- In the driver contains many commented log points as `loginf()`.
+- The driver contains many commented log points as `loginf()`.
 Uncomment one, restart weewx and keep an eye on the log file to see if it can offer insight on what's wrong.

 ## Warranty